sebastians/grants/README.md

-# README
+# Grants

-This README would normally document whatever steps are necessary to get the application up and running.
+This README will document whatever steps are necessary to get the application up and running.
+For now, this is a WIP.

 Things you may want to cover: